aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fontinfo/_index.md

 ---
 title: FontInfo
+linktitle: FontInfo
 second_title: Aspose.Words for Java API Reference
-description: Specifies information about a font used in the document.
+description: Specifies information about a font used in the document in Java.
 type: docs
 weight: 282
 url: /java/com.aspose.words/fontinfo/